-Superficial deposits are the youngest of the geological formations (less than 2.58 million years old).
+Superficial deposits are the youngest geological formations (less than 2.6 million years old).
 They are largely unconsolidated and cover much of the bedrock of Britain.
-They generally include sediments deposited during the Pleistocene (Quaternary) glacial episodes, subsequent Holocene rivers, and coastal systems; superficial deposits also include modern artificial deposits such as mining spoil and road embankments.
+They generally include sediments deposited during the Pleistocene (Quaternary) glacial episodes, subsequent Holocene rivers, and coastal systems; superficial deposits also include modern, artificial deposits such as mining spoil and road embankments.

-The BGS Geology: superficial deposits thickness model 1 km hex grid shows the variation of the thickness of superficial (Quaternary age) deposits across Great Britain.
+The superficial thickness model 1 km hex grid shows the variation of the thickness of superficial (Quaternary age) deposits across Great Britain.

-The data are presented as a cellular vector map of interlocking hexagons (side length 1 km, area approximately 2.6 km2) covering the landmass of Great Britain as a regular grid.
+The data is presented as a cellular vector map of interlocking hexagons (side length 1 km; area approximately 2.6 km2) covering the landmass of Great Britain as a regular grid.
 Each hexagon is attributed with a series of statistics about the thickness of the underlying Quaternary units; additional information relating to the thickness models and the coverage of underpinning data is provided.

-This data can only be viewed within a GIS as a vector layer of information (and is supplied in several common GIS formats).
+The data was derived by spatially summarising the information originally created for the high-resolution superficial thickness model.
+This data can only be viewed within a GIS as a vector layer of information and is supplied in several common GIS formats.